Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: THE STATE-INFORMATION CONSTRAINED SETTING

 \subsection{Alternative Threat Models}

 In the previous section we discussed the threat model where the adversary aims to infer the sensitive state at time \(t\), \(u_t\), by observing the corresponding action \(a_t\).
 This corresponds to the case where the policy has a one-off interaction with an adversary where the adversary does not aim to infer the previous or future states \(u_{t'}\) for \(t' \neq t\).
-We can also consider adversaries that observe the whole trajectory of actions \(\tau_a\) and wish to infer a particular \(u_t\), or wish to infer the whole trajectory of sensitive states \(\tau_u\).
-Finally we can imagine adversaries that observe all of the non-sensitive states in addition to the actions, and wish to infer all the sensitive states.
-Since incorporating additional variables always increases mutual information, we have
+We can also consider adversaries that observe the current and previous actions \(a_{1:t}\) and wish to infer the current \(u_t\), or observe the whole trajectory of actions \(\tau_a\) and wish to infer a single \(u_t\) or the whole sensitive trajectory \(\tau_u\).
+Finally, an adversary might observe \(\tau_x\) and \(\tau_a\) and try to find \(\tau_u\).
+As incorporating more variables always increases mutual information,

-Therefore, we can interpret e.g. \(I_{q_\phi}(\tau_a, \tau_x; \tau_u)\) both as the relevant quantity to constrain if the adversary has access to all actions and non-sensitive states and wishes to infer all sensitive states, and as an upper bound to any of the other mutual information quantities for other threat models.
-In section~\ref{sec:action-trajectory-mutual-information} we give a gradient estimator for \(I_{q_\phi}(\tau_a, \tau_x; \tau_u)\).
-In the appendix (section \ref{sec:itau_a-tau_u-regul}) we also sketch out a gradient estimator for \(I_{q_\phi}(\tau_a; \tau_u)\), although we do not investigate it further in this work.
+Therefore, we can interpret \(I_{q_\phi}(\tau_a, \tau_x; \tau_u)\) as the relevant quantity to constrain if the adversary has access to all actions and non-sensitive states and wishes to infer all sensitive states, or as an upper bound to any of the MI quantities for other threat models.